offensive-vk/offensive-vk.github.io/.github/SECURITY.md

 - Author : [@offensive-vk](https://github.com/offensive-vk/)
 - Maintain The Security and Privacy Of The Project.
-- Create Pull Request [here](https://github.com/offensive-vk/offensive-vk.github.io/pulls) or Click [here](https://github.com/offensive-vk/offensive-vk.github.io/issues) for any security issue.
+- Create Pull Request [here](https://github.com/offensive-vk/offensive-vk.github.io/pulls) if you have the solution of any issue.
+- Click [here](https://github.com/offensive-vk/offensive-vk.github.io/issues) for any issue regarding an bug.
 - Thank you.